-Courtesy Letter and Violations: From time to time a rule or covenant may be violated in an association.
-This violation is either spotted during a routine community inspection or reported by another homeowner.
-A Courtesy Letter is always issued on the first occurrence of any violation.
-This is an attempt to discover possible reasons for the violation, as well as request that the homeowner address the violation in a reasonable amount of time.
-If the infraction is not addressed, a second violation letter will be sent to the property owner.
+Courtesy Letter and Compliance Issues: From time to time, a rule or covenant may not be complied with in an association.
+This compliance issue is either spotted during a routine community inspection or reported by another homeowner.
+A Courtesy Letter is always issued on the first occurrence of any compliance issue.
+This is an attempt to discover possible reasons for the compliance issue, as well as request that the homeowner address the compliance issue in a reasonable amount of time.
+If the infraction is not addressed, a second compliance letter will be sent to the property owner.
 If no response is made and the infraction still exists, a hearing may be set with the Board of Directors.
-Additionally, the Board of Directors may impose fines until the matter has been resolved.
+Additionally, the Board of Directors may impose fines until the matter is resolved.

 Declarant: The development company and its successors and assigns.